 We may change this policy from time to time by updating this page.
-This policy is effective from 31st March 2018.
+This policy is effective from 31st March 2018, and was last updated on 30th December 2020.

 - Processing on the legal basis of 'legitimate interests'